Itinerary - A Kimberley Adventure for Photographers

 We usually have an easy start this first morning letting you appreciate dawn from your bush hut or bunkhouse and maybe take a wander out amongst the boab trees on 'the flat' with your camera before the sun pops up.

 Later on we'll head out to the “sunset spot” for complimentary champagne and a Kimberley sunset.
-On the way you’ll see locations where Hugh and Nicole filmed a number of scenes for ‘Australia’.
+On the way you’ll see some of the filming locations for ‘Australia’.
 Then it's back to the station for dinner by the fire.

 We head out early for a session capturing the light.
 Spend the mid morning editing, keep shooting in the "machinery graveyard" or photograph the action around the horse and cattle yards.

 After lunch we set out for a billabong session or swim and fish against a backdrop of ancient cliffs reflected in the water.
 Experiment with night photography, light painting or time lapse under a canvas of stars.
 Spot a crocodile by torchlight.